kwaldenphd/python-conditional-statements-functions/README.md

 print('Second print statement with modified indentation')
 ```

-How does this affect the program's output?
+31. How does modifying the indentation affect the program output?

-When python encounters an `if` statement it checks whether the associated condition (in this case, `number > 0`) is true.
+32. When Python encounters an `if` statement it checks whether the associated condition (in this case, `number > 0`) is true.

-If the condition is true, Python executes all statements that immediately follow AND are indented beneath the `if` clause.
+33. If the condition is true, Python executes all statements that immediately follow AND are indented beneath the `if` clause.

-If the condition is false, no commands indented beneath the `if` clause are skipped.
+34. If the condition is false, no commands indented beneath the `if` clause are skipped.

-In either case, execution will then continue with the next un-indented statement.
+35. In either case, execution will then continue with the next un-indented statement.

 ## `if` Statements and Strings

-The `if` statement and comparison operators work for comparing strings just like they do for comparing numbers.
+36. The `if` statement and comparison operators work for comparing strings just like they do for comparing numbers.

-Let's write a program that asks the user to enter a color name.
+37. Let's write a program that asks the user to enter a color name.

 ```Python
 color = input("Enter a color name")